kamusia/python-project-50/README.md

 # or via SSH
 >> git clone git@github.com:kamusia/python-project-50.git
 ```
-2. install the package with commands.
+2. install the package with command.
 ```
->> poetry install
+>> make setup
 ```
 3. Run the games using the command brain-<game_name>.
 ```